mcilloni/mcilloni.github.io/_posts/2023-10-08-install-arch-on-usb.md

 lrwxrwxrwx 1 root root 10 Aug 10 18:42 /dev/disk/by-id/usb-Samsung_SSD_960_EVO_250G_012938001243-0:0-part2 -> ../../sdb2
 ```

-I can't stress this enough, _DO NOT USE RAW DEVICE NAMES WHEN PARTITIONING!_.
-Always use `/dev/disk` when performing destructive operations of block devices - it's not a matter of _if_ you will lose data, but _when_. [^10] `/dev/disk/by-id` is by far the best good choice due to it clearly naming devices by bus type, which makes very hard to mix up devices by mistake.
+I can't stress this enough: **_DO NOT USE RAW DEVICE NAMES WHEN PARTITIONING!_**.
+Always use `/dev/disk` when performing destructive operations of block devices - it's not a matter of _if_ you will lose data, but _when_. [^10] `/dev/disk/by-id` is by far the best good choice due to how it clearly names devices by bus type, which makes very hard to mix up devices by mistake.

 Once you have identified the device name, run `gdisk` (or whatever you prefer) and create a new GPT label in order to wipe the existing partition table.